-Statute and Forms Explanation and Review Method

-300.323(a) There is a current IEP.

-300.323(b)

-Student File Review Method: Record the meeting date when the most

-SF, SASF, DRSF, recent IEP was developed.
-If the IEP was developed or revised less than

-SCSF 365 days prior to the date of the file review, the IEP is current.
-Mark any

-other status in noncompliance (O).

-60-Day Correction

-This item cannot be marked U .

-If there is no current IEP, mark this item O and mark line items III.A.2

-through III.A.8 with a U .
+Statute and Forms Explanation and Review Method 300.323(a) There is a current IEP.
+300.323(b) Student File Review Method: Record the meeting date when the most SF, SASF, DRSF, SCSF recent IEP was developed.
+If the IEP was developed or revised less than 365 days before the date of the file review, the IEP is current.
+Mark any other status in noncompliance (O).
+60-Day Correction , , , This item cannot be marked U .
+If there is no current IEP, mark this item O and mark line items III.A.2 through III.A.8 with a U .